David Paul Lunn, BVSc, MS, PhD, MRCVS, Dip. ACVIM

 Dean, Veterinary Medicine

-Dr. Lunn hails from Wales, where he grew up in a farming community, before studying veterinary medicine at Liverpool University.
+Dr. Lunn grew up in a farming community in North Wales, before studying veterinary medicine at Liverpool University.
 After a period in private practice in the UK, he pursued clinical training in Ontario and Wisconsin, and doctoral research training at the University of Cambridge.

-As a faculty member, outside of clinical work Dr. Lunn’s interests have been in equine immunology and infectious disease, and he maintains an involvement in research focusing on influenza virus and EHV-1 infection in horses.
+As a faculty member, outside of clinical work Dr. Lunn’s interests have been in equine immunology and infectious disease.
+His research has focused on influenza virus and EHV-1 infection in horses, and more recently on infectious diseases of working equids in low-income countries.

 Outside of work, he and his wife Kathy enjoy hiking and raising terriers.
 Dr. Lunn also fly fishes and skis inexpertly but enthusiastically.